The best yoga classes in central London

 15 Myddelton Road, N8 7PY

-This small, peaceful yoga studio on Tufnell Park’s bustling Fortess Rd is a popular neighbourhood spot – on a Saturday morning there’s even a reserve queue!
+Down to Earth's peaceful flagship studio on Tufnell Park’s bustling Fortess Rd is a popular neighbourhood spot – on a Saturday morning there’s even a reserve queue!
 Founded by a design-loving Central St Martins graduate, the large upstairs studio has big windows all along the far wall and wooden floorboards, making it spacious and light.
 Classes run throughout the day all week, offering many types of yoga, as well as pilates, and there’s classes for kids and teens, too.
 There’s limited space to change – just two small cubicles – so most people arrive already in their kit.
 Mats are provided.

 Average price per class: yoga/pilates drop-in: £15